pliplox/mascot-web/README.md

 We use Jest for testing.
 Don't push code that doesn't have 100% test coverage.
 Integration tests are always welcome.
 Remember to test exceptions and edge cases too!

-To run the tests use the `npm test` command or if you want to watch the changes while coding use the `npm run test:watch` command.
+To run the tests use the `yarn test` command.